dapr/docs/concepts/state-management/README.md

 ## State management API

-Dapr provides reliable state management to applications through a state management buidling block API.
-Developers can use this API to retrieve, save and delete state values by providing keys.
+Developers can use the state managment API to retrieve, save and delete state values by providing keys.

 Dapr data stores are components.
 Dapr ships with [Redis](https://redis.io ) out-of-box for local development in self hosted mode.
 Dapr allows you to plug in other data stores as components such as [Azure CosmosDB](https://azure.microsoft.com/services/cosmos-db/), [SQL Server](https://azure.microsoft.com/services/sql-database/), [AWS DynamoDB](https://aws.amazon.com/DynamoDB